 Keep in mind the wet mixture is much darker – as it dries it lightens to the desired color.

 After you complete two coats lightly spritz the painted area a few times.
 This will help to increase the tonal variations.
-Please be careful to not get water streaks....just a light mist with a spray bottle is recommended.
+Please be careful to not get water streaks....a light mist with a spray bottle or garden mister is highly recommended to accelerate the curing of the product.